Not surprisingly, it’s about President Trump

 Yesterday afternoon the office of President Trump’s personal attorney, Michael Cohen, was raided by federal agents.
 Documents were seized, and the president reacted angrily.
 The Associated Press’ first stories on the seizure appear to have gone out shortly after 4 PM.
 (Here is an early version.)
 Later that hour, local television news began to . . .

 It’s certainly not young people calling for change

 If the Wheeling News-Register is part of your Sunday reading:

 Before beginning, a quick glance at today’s papers from around the country might be helpful.
 This morning, Kiosko.net highlighted the front page of the following five newspapers:

-As you can see, this cross-section of the nation’s papers focused on the various . . .
+As you can see, this cross-section . . .

 If timeliness and relevance are important to you, ignore the Sunday News-Register

 While reading the various opinion writers in today’s “Opinion” section of the Wheeling News-Register, the timeliness of the columnists kept jumping out at me.
 Delegate Tim Armstead, for instance, discussed Trump’s tax plan as though it was seriously being considered.
 It’s not – both the Senate and the House have had their own plans for at . . .

 A lot of what I write about on this blog deals with Wheeling's newspapers' right-wing Republican agenda that permeates the paper beyond the editorial page where it belongs.
 To that end, I often analyze and document the non-editorial page stories they choose not to carry as well as those they do.
 While I seldom note their ineptitude on . . .